tonethar/IGME-330-Spring-2020/projects/project-2.md

 <a id="examples"></a>

  - C) Examples:
-   - [Project 1 Showcase Video (2181)](https://video.rit.edu/Watch/Si56JxGd) - projects are shown starting at 5:00
+   - [Audio Visualizer Project Showcase Video (2181)](https://video.rit.edu/Watch/Si56JxGd) - projects are shown starting at 5:00
    - Here are some examples from 2171 & 2175 (most run best in Chrome, but because Chrome changed their security policy recently, it broke most of these examples, so try them in FireFox instead):
      - https://mcs2515.github.io/Magical_Visualizer/#
      - https://people.rit.edu/lpn4937/330/project1/audioVisualizer.html